 Versican and Heart Developmental Biology:

-In an ongoing collaboration with Dr. Claude Le Saux, an expert in collagen deposition and fibrotic disease at the University of Texas Health Science Center in San Antonio (UTHSCSA), we unexpectedly found changes in collagen and other ECM proteins in the Vcan mutant models after coronary ligation injury.
+In an ongoing collaboration with Dr. Claude Le Saux, an expert collagen deposition and fibrotic disease at the Buck Institute in San Francisco and University of Texas Health Science Center in San Antonio (UTHSCSA), we have identified changes in collagen and other ECM proteins in the Vcan mutant models after coronary ligation injury.

-Vcan mutant after coronary ligation injury
+Fig 3 Vcan mutant after coronary ligation injury.

-In collaboration with Dr. Dieter R. Zimmermann (Zurich) we are exploring the underlying mechanism through which the single point Vcan mutations result in this degenerative disorder using mouse models of Vcan depletion.
+In collaboration with Dr. Dieter R. Zimmermann (Zurich) the underlying mechanism through which single point Vcan mutations result in this degenerative disorder is being explored using mouse models of Vcan depletion Fig 5.

-H&E image of the hdf mouse retina
+Fig 5 H&E image of the hdf

 Extramural Grants/Award Amount: